SiliconLabs/matter_applications/matter_thread_multi_switch_mad/README.md

 **~/matter/examples/light-switch-app/efr32/src/button_btn2_instance.c**

-This file will declare an instance for our addtional button.
+This file will declare an instance for our additional button.

 ```cpp
 #include "button_btn2_instance.h"